On this page

 The services which place cookies on your machine when you browse our website are:

-You can use a browser plugin like Privacy Badger or an adblocker like uBlock origin should you wish to block any or all of the third-party cookies we use on https://newint.org .
+You can use a browser plugin like Privacy Badger or an adblocker like uBlock origin should you wish to block any or all of the third-party cookies we use on newint.org .
 However, that may mean some of the website’s functionality breaks.

 We collect some data about you when you make a purchase from our shop, including your name, address, email and the products you want to buy.
 We need this information to fulfil your order.
 We transmit your information over an SSL encrypted connection to our fulfilment house as well as storing it on our secure server.
 We will occasionally contact you with more information about New Internationalist and about our shops.
 Naturally, you can choose not to be contacted in this way — just let us know at the street or email address below and you’ll be removed from future communications.